United Church of Canada: 1930s

 In 1930, just as mergers of the congregations, colleges and administrative offices of the various denominations were completed and the United Church Hymnary was published, Canada was hit by the Great Depression.
 Although membership remained stable, attendance and givings fell.
 In the face of overwhelming unemployment, some in the church, both clergy and laity, called for a radical Christian socialist alternative such as the Fellowship for a Christian Social Order.
 Other more conservative members felt drawn to the message of the Oxford Group that focussed on the wealthier members of society.
 The great majority of members between these two extremes simply sought to help the unemployed.

-In the United States, Methodists had been ordaining women from 1880, but it was still a contentious issue in Canada, and it was not until 1936 that the Reverend Lydia Emelie Gruchy of Saskatchewan Conference became the first woman in the United Church to be ordained and, in 1953, she became the first Canadian woman to receive an honorary Doctor of Divinity degree.
+In the United States, Methodists had been ordaining women from 1880, but it was still a contentious issue in Canada, and it was not until 1936 that the Reverend Lydia Emelie Gruchy of the Saskatchewan Conference became the first woman in the United Church to be ordained and, in 1953, she became the first Canadian woman to receive an honorary Doctor of Divinity degree.

 1940s

 The Second World War was also a divisive issue.
 Some who had declared themselves pacifist before the war now struggled to reconcile their philosophy with the reality around them.
 Others remained pacifist—some 65 clergy signed A Witness Against War in 1939.
 But the church as a whole, although it did not support conscription, supported the overall war effort, both on the home front and by providing chaplains for the armed forces.

 Although the forced relocation of Japanese Canadians away from the West Coast was supported by most members across Canada, church leaders and missionaries in B.C. spoke out against it, and the churches on the West Coast set up an Emergency Japanese Committee to help fight for the rights of the dislocated people.

 In 1943, the Anglican Church invited other denominations to union talks, and the United Church responded enthusiastically; by 1946, the two churches had issued a statement on mutual ministry.
 In a similar ecumenical vein, the United Church was one of the founding bodies of the Canadian Council of Churches in 1944 and the World Council of Churches in 1946.

-In 1925, The United Church assumed responsibility for 12 native residential schools that were designed to assimilate native children into Canadian culture.
-By the 1940s, thinking had begun to change about the underlying assumptions, and in 1949, the church began to close the schools in its care.
-The last residential school under United Chuch stewardship closed in 1969.